leeton1412/myshrink/README.md

 - Save changes.
 - The page is now ready to be viewed.
 - The generic page set up will be 'yourusername'.github.io/'thereponame'

+It is Deployed using [Heroku](https://my-shrink.herokuapp.com/) The process:
+-

 ## Credits